-Lisa S. Robinson holds a B.A. from Vassar College with a major in music, a B.M. from George Mason University and is currently working on a B.M. in music composition at George Mason University.
-Her recent study in composition has been under the guidance of Dr. Glenn Smith, Dr. Jesse Guessford, and Prof. Mark Camphouse.
+Lisa S. Robinson holds a B.A. from Vassar College with a major in music, a B.M. from George Mason University and is currently working on a masters degree in music composition at George Mason University.
+She is studying composition under the guidance of Dr. Glenn Smith.

 As a returning student, composing music and hearing it performed is the realization of a lifelong dream.
 Her musical output encompasses large works, chamber music and short character pieces for solo instruments.
 Ms. Robinson also writes developmental music for aspiring pianists.
 In addition she regularly produces short folk pieces suitable for dancing which have been performed by several folk music ensembles in the Washington, D.C. area.

 Classical Piano, Dingwall Fleary, 1972-1975

 Jazz, Blues and Pop Piano, Sam Rudin, 1980-82

 Scandinavian fiddle, Andrea Hoag, 2006-2007

 Performed and composed “Fragments,” a piano solo; McLean Symphony May 1999

 Performed piano music of Erik Satie for “The Velveteen Gentleman; produced by Le Neon 2001